 Samples are surface treated- Samples are precisely tested and documented with the appropriate surface treatment system utilizing the customer’s process specifications.
 A detailed lab report and photos are provided by our engineering assistants assuring the customer’s surface treatment needs are met.
 This step is not always necessary.

-System selection- If 3DT’s experienced sales team determine that a standard system rather than a custom system will provide a solution to the customer, that information is provided and explained in greater detail along with sharing tech data sheets, videos, drawings and/or photos.
-Please see below where the additional steps to purchasing a custom system are discussed.
+System selection- If 3DT’s experienced sales team determine that a standard system rather than a custom system will provide a strong solution, that information is explained along with sharing tech data sheets, videos, drawings and/or photos of the selected system.
+Please see below where additional steps to purchasing a custom system are discussed.

 Quotation- Once the customer and 3DT agree upon a practical solution, a detailed quote is provided including a description of the equipment, price, payment terms, and estimated delivery time.